TypeFox/oct-playground-demo/documentation/demo-scenario.md

 - Final: 10% (under 40% REGULAR cap) ✓
 ```

- - Jan types: `Hmm, that last example shows regular customers only get tier bonuses.
-Is that what marketing wants?`
+ - **Jan:** "Hmm, so regular customers only get tier bonuses, no base discount.
+Is that really what marketing wants?"

- - You type: `Actually, let me check... [pause] Yes, confirmed.
-Regular customers can still benefit from tier bonuses and promotions, just no base discount.`
+ - **You:** "Yeah, it's intentional.
+It gives them an incentive to upgrade to loyalty.
+They can still save money on big orders, but loyalty members get more."

- - Jan types: `Got it.
-That's actually a nice incentive for them to upgrade to LOYALTY.`
+ - **Jan:** "Makes sense.
+That's actually pretty smart."

 Value shown:
 - Cross-file navigation is synchronized automatically
 - Complex business rules require detailed documentation with examples
 - Both parties validate that documentation matches implementation
-- Real-time discussion catches potential misunderstandings
+- Voice communication allows natural discussion of edge cases
 - Stakeholder ensures customer-facing language is clear
 - Developer ensures technical accuracy of formulas and examples
-- Examples are refined collaboratively to cover edge cases
+- Examples are refined collaboratively in real-time

 ## Act 3 – Complex Configuration Structure

- - Jan switches to config.json.
-Your view follows instantly.
+ - **Jan:** "Now we need to update the config file to match all this..." *(switches to config.json)*
- - The current config is too simple for the new requirements:
+ - Your view follows instantly.
+You see the current simple config:

 ```json
 {